MinchinWeb/minchin.pelican.plugins.summary/Readme.rst

 Requirements
 ============

-``Summary`` depends on (and is really only useful with) Pelican.
-This can be manually installed with pip:
+``Summary`` depends on (and is really only useful with) Pelican; it also depends on ``semantic-version`` and ``minchin.pelican.plugins.autoloader``.
+These can be manually installed with pip (but are automatically installed if the plugin is installed with pip):

 .. code-block:: sh

-   pip install pelican
+   pip install pelican semantic-version minchin.pelican.plugins.autoloader

 Configuration and Usage